kubesphere/website/content/en/docs/cluster-administration/cluster-settings/cluster-visibility-and-authorization.md

 ### Make a cluster public

-You can check **Set as public cluster** so that all platform users can access the cluster, in which they are able to create and schedule resources.
+You can check **Set as public cluster** so that platform users can access the cluster, in which they are able to create and schedule resources.